awesome-gptX/awesome-gpt/README.md

 - [ai-research-for-practise](https://github.com/phodal/ai-research-for-practise) A powerful image generation model, can through the study of the evolution of an image to generate a new image
 - [roomGPT](https://github.com/Nutlope/roomGPT) Upload a photo of your room to generate your dream room with AI
 - [DocsGPT](https://github.com/arc53/DocsGPT) GPT-powered chat for documentation search & assistance
+- [TypeScript Local Code Plugin](https://github.com/kesor/chatgpt-code-plugin) Localhost plugin for ChatGPT that lets it read your files from your computer

 ## Web applications